15 Steps to Maximize your Financial Data Protection [Updated]

 12. Use a dedicated security solution against financial malware

 Install a security solution designed to protect your system from financial malware and phishing attempts.

-By employing advanced anti-phishing and anti-malware technologies, Heimdal PRO has been designed to detect and block phishing sites and malicious servers from stealing your sensitive information.
+By employing advanced anti-phishing and anti-malware technologies, Thor Foresight has been designed to detect and block phishing sites and malicious servers from stealing your sensitive information.
 It can shield your PC from a man-in-the-browser attacks, detect Zero Day exploits and prevent data loss or network infections.

 Heimdal offers another layer of security that normal antivirus products cannot provide.